kgaut/drupal-makefile/README.md

 composer require kgaut/drupal-makefile
 ```

-Edit your `.env` file and copy / paste the following vars, do not forget to update values  :
+Edit your `.env` file and copy / paste the following vars, do not forget to change values according to your setup :
 ```
 ### --- PROD_ENV ----
 PROD_USER=my_user # SSH User